nextcloud/ansible-collection-nextcloud-admin/README.md

 ```YAML
 nextcloud_db_name: "nextcloud"
 ```
-The nextcloud instance's database name.
+The Nextcloud instance's database name.
 ```YAML
 nextcloud_db_admin: "ncadmin"
 ```
-The nextcloud instance's database user's login
+The Nextcloud instance's database user's login
 ```YAML
 nextcloud_db_pwd: "secret"
 ```
-The nextcloud instance's database user's password.
+The Nextcloud instance's database user's password.

-**Commented by default.**
+**Not defined by default.**

 If not defined by the user, a random password will be generated.